-The PCC's property used in operations and investment property was last revalued on 12 November 2016 based on professional independent valuations.
+The PCC's property used in operations and investment property was revalued during 2019 based on professional independent valuations.

 The property is valued on periodic valuation by the directors after seeking professional advice from independent professionally qualified valuers who hold a recognised relevant professional qualification and have the necessary experience in the location and segments of the property being valued.
 When external valuations are carried out in accordance with this policy, the valuer reports directly to the board of directors and discussions on the valuation technique and its results, including an evaluation of the inputs to the valuation, are held between these parties.